OpenDataManchester/OSTFD/docs/start-here/data-flow.md

 ---
 title: Data Flow
-description: The intented flow of data through the packaging value chain using OSTFD.
+description: The intented flow of data through the textiles and fashion value chain using OSTFD.
 ---

 # Data Flow